LetCompliance

 Discrimination"No DSS" legacy wording

-Damp and mould cases are expected to dominate early casework — Awaab's Law comes into the PRS alongside the Ombudsman.
+Damp and mould cases are expected to dominate early casework.
+Awaab's Law is expected to reach the PRS in the same wave of reform, though its private-sector regulations have not been made yet.
 See our Awaab's Law guide.

 What a complaint looks like in practice